TrueAbastien/Empire-GameModeManager-Wiki/doc/HideAndSeek.md

 * After a given amount of hiders are killed, each level open up little by little.
 * Whene the LCZ checkpoints open, a countdown to decontamination triggers: decontamination will kill Hiders and teleport Seekers in HCZ.
 * If a hider escapes, a final showdown will take place on the surface.
-* Seekers will be stunned for a few seconds whenever they take damages (if activated).
+* Seekers will be stunned for a few seconds whenever they take damage (if activated).

 ## Configuration